Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 #### Support access control by id token in web application

 This starter supports creating `GrantedAuthority` from id_token's `roles` claim to allow using `id_token` for authorization in web application.
 Developers can use the
 `appRoles` feature of Azure Active Directory to create `roles` claim and implement access control.
+Note the `roles` claim generated from `appRoles` is decorated with prefix `APPROLE`.

 Follow the guide to [add app roles in your application and assign to users or groups](https://docs.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps).

 * Step 1: Add below `appRoles` configuration in your application's manifest: